vekoze/vekoze/README.md

 ## Hi there, I'm [vekoze](https://vekoze.xyz)! 👋

-French engineering student specialising in cybersecurity, having fun programming stuffs.
+Cybersecurity-focused engineering student, having fun programming stuffs, c++ enthusiast.

 ### 📫 How to reach me:

-vekoze@proton.me
+vekxze@proton.me

 <!--
 **Vekoze/vekoze** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.